-To ensure I capturing your wedding at the highest quality possible, I only use the best equipment possible.
+To ensure I capture your wedding at the highest quality possible, I only use the best equipment possible.
 The centerpieces of my equipment list are my cameras.
 I film with Panasonic DSLR cameras that film in Ultra 4k and use a Zhiyun Crane Plus 3-axis Gimbal for steady moving shots.

 My primary camera is a Panasonic GH5s, which films at Ultra 4K quality and is amazing in low light with the right lens.
 My other two cameras are Panasonic GH4’s, which have similar picture quality with standard low light capabilities.
 Depending on the situation and location, I always travel with my GoPro Hero8.
 You just never know when you need it and it’s great for just about any condition.